-Another common use is for seniors who have a complicated medication regimen and want to make sure they get it right.
+Another common use is for seniors who have a complicated medication regimen and want to ensure they get it right.

 How Does An Automatic Pill Dispenser Work?

-Automatic medication dispensers have compartments that are filled, usually by caregivers, with the correct dosages of medications that are given at one time.
+Automatic medication dispensers have compartments filled, usually by caregivers, with the correct dosages of medications given at once.
 Often, the storage system is behind a locking mechanism to prevent tampering.

-Next, the devices are programmed to give reminders at certain times of day when the medications are due.
-These machines then dispense the meds – and only the meds that are needed – at the touch of a button or by opening an access door.
+Next, the devices are programmed to give reminders at certain times of the day when the medications are due.
+These machines then dispense the meds – and only the needed ones – at the touch of a button or by opening an access door.
 Which method depends on the organizer you choose.